Surrounded by nursing pillows, wearing the same milk encrusted nightgown you put on three days ago.

-✘ Worried you won’t be able to breastfeed as long as you hope to?
+✘ Worried you won’t be able to breastfeed as long as you hope to

-✘ Not sure if baby is getting enough milk?
+✘ Not sure if baby is getting enough milk

 Fundamental lactation principles that will get you started and keep you ahead of milk supply issues so that you don’t have to stress about this ever again

 Printables & planning pages you can use to prepare for breastfeeding in the hospital, at home, and at work so you can deal with issues before they happen

 When I certified as a lactation educator and counselor, moms came to me with the same issues and questions over and over again: How do I increase my supply?
 How do I know if my baby is getting enough?
 I’m worried I won’t be able to breastfeed for much longer.
-These tired moms didn’t have the energy to read long books about breastfeeding or scour the internet for often unreliable info and “tips” that don’t work.

 • Why do babies suck so much